 What is mobile optimization?

-Mobile optimization makes sure visitors who use smartphones and tablets get an experience designed for their devices.
-It includes four main elements:
+Mobile optimization makes sure visitors who use smartphones get a proper experience.

 Why mobile-first design is non-negotiable